SatyrDiamond/my-stars/README.md

 - [glinscott/linzip2](https://github.com/glinscott/linzip2) - A minimal modern LZ compressor example
 - [lukasmach/insight3d](https://github.com/lukasmach/insight3d) -
 - [electronicarts/EASTL](https://github.com/electronicarts/EASTL) - EASTL stands for Electronic Arts Standard Template Library.
 It is an extensive and robust implementation that has an emphasis on high performance.
+- [openai/triton](https://github.com/openai/triton) - Development repository for the Triton language and compiler
 - [orbitersim/orbiter](https://github.com/orbitersim/orbiter) - Open-source repository of Orbiter Space Flight Simulator
 - [tenacityteam/tenacity-legacy](https://github.com/tenacityteam/tenacity-legacy) - THIS REPO IS NOT MAINTAINED ANYMORE.
 Please see https://codeberg.org/tenacityteam/tenacity for Tenacity, which is maintained.
 - [OtterBrowser/otter-browser](https://github.com/OtterBrowser/otter-browser) - Otter Browser aims to recreate the best aspects of the classic Opera (12.x) UI using Qt5